 About 1% of emergency phone calls to the dentist are Emergency Dental Conditions.
 These need to be seen within 60 minutes by a dentist or occasionally a hospital emergency department.
 Emergency Dental Conditions can include a knocked out tooth, a large or worsening swelling in the mouth or around the face, jaw or neck, uncontrollable post-extraction bleeding, major face or teeth injuries, mouth or teeth infections causing a fever or general illness, and severe, limited jaw opening.

 As for the most common emergencies, a broken tooth can occur for a number of reasons.
 The most common reasons for a tooth breaking are from large old dental amalgam (silver) fillings and from excessive force.
 Toothache occurs when bacteria that cause dental decay rot so much of the tooth away that the bacteria eat right into the nerve inside the tooth.
 The bacteria then burrow down the root canals inside the tooth and result in an abscess at the tip of the tooth, which can be extremely painful.
 Broken fillings are also a fairly common dental emergency.
 They occur when existing fillings break.
 The most common cause of broken fillings are when the filling is very large and fills more then 50% of the tooth, and because there’s so little original tooth left to support the filling there’s a high risk of the filling breaking.

-If you’re suffering from a dental emergency please call Avenue Dental in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes and Baringa before 10.00am to take advantage of our same day emergency guarantee.
+If you’re suffering from a dental emergency please call Avenue Dental in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes, Baringa and Sippy Downs before 10.00am to take advantage of our same day emergency guarantee.
 We also offer extended opening hours to help accommodate you.
 Monday to Thursday we’re open late until 7pm and every Saturday we’re open from 9am until 1:30pm.